Introduction

 Correlating Traces to User Sessions

 If your agent is serving end-users, always inject a user.id and session.id attribute into the root span.
-This lets you answer "what did this user's agent runs look like last Tuesday?" without grepping through logs.
+This lets you reconstruct a user's agent runs for a given day without grepping through logs.

 with tracer.start_as_current_span("agent_run") as root_span: